tokio-rs/website/content/tokio/tutorial/select.md

 perform some computation to generate the value.

 Futures or other types can implement `Drop` to cleanup background resources.
-Tokio's `oneshot::Receier` implements `Drop` by sending a closed notification to the `Sender` half.
+Tokio's `oneshot::Receiver` implements `Drop` by sending a closed notification to the `Sender` half.
 The sender half can receive this notification and abort the in-progress operation by dropping it.